ZahraLandou/ZahraLandou/README.md

 ### About Me:
 - 🎓 Pursuing a Bachelor of Software Engineering at McGill University.
 - 🌐 Fluent in French and proficient in English, with a knack for clear and effective communication.
-- 💻 Proficient in Java, C, Python, and familiar with tools like Git/Github, Jira, and Jenkins.
+- 💻 Proficient in Java, C, Python, and familiar with tools like Git/Github, Figma, and Jenkins.
 - 🤝 I thrive in collaborative environments, adept in Agile development and passionate about optimizing team dynamics.